Haskeeb265/obsidian-vault/1 - Rough Notes/Async Programming.md

 - Without this, the whole program would crash even if a single coroutine fails

-- Python is not a multithreaded language
+- Python is not a multithreaded language.
+You can create multiple threads but ==GIL== only allows 1 thread to execute python bytecode at a time.

 #### References